 Lancaster County is home to many quilt shops featuring beautiful, hand-sewn quilts.
 And if you’re quilter yourself, you can find several quilting and fabric shops carrying everything you need.
 Quilts Here are some of the close-by places to browse and buy your next quilt.
 Hometowne Quilt Auction 339 East Main Street, New Holland, PA; 3 minute drive or 16 minute walk The quilt auction is held six Tuesdays each year at the Garden Spot Firehouse in New Holland.

 Even crowded places like Kitchen Kettle Village in nearby Intercourse, PA, get into the spirit of the season.
-The fall is a wonderful time to plan a trip to Country Hearth B&B and enjoy some of the unique fall activities in New Holland and throughout Lancaster County, PA.
+VIsiting in the fall is an opportunity to enjoy foliage around the countryside and a variety of unique fall activities in New Holland and throughout Lancaster County, PA.
 In October, nearly every roadside stand is bursting at the seams with pumpkins, gourds, and butternut squash for sale.
 Plus, when the nights start to get chilly you’ll be able to enjoy the fireplaces throughout the inn!

 The bright colors of spring quickly fade memories of dreary winter!
 In the spring the world is waking up from winter and the flowers start peeking through.
 It’s a great time to visit New Holland!
 Come to wander the countryside, see a show, or indulge in retail therapy.
 Late winter and spring are when most Amish Mud Sales happen.
 Amish Mud sales have been a tradition since the 1960s.
 These unique events are often hosted by local fire companies.